 Includes seven browsable and searchable database of traditional ancient Chinese texts from the Pre-Han (pre 220 AD) up to the Six Dynasties (581 AD).

-The scientific and trade literature are scanned for information on safety and health hazards surrounding chemicals encountered in the chemical and related industries.
+Key scientific and trade literature are scanned for information on safety and health hazards surrounding chemicals encountered in the chemical and related industries.
+Topics covered include health and safety, chemical and biological hazards, plant safety, legislation, protective equipment and storage, all relating to the chemical and allied industries.